Heyter/VIP-manager/README.md

 VIP-Manager
 ==========

-VIP-Manager is a sourcemod plugin which allow you to add VIPs to your server for a specified or unlimited time.
+VIP-Manager is a sourcemod plugin which allows you to manage VIPs on your server.
+VIPs can exists for a specified or unlimited time.

-Copyright (c) 2014 Shadow_Man
+Copyright (c) 2015 Shadow_Man